National Farm & Ranch Business Management Education Association, Inc.

 View/print this announcement

-This is a joint appointment between KFMA SE and K-State Research and Extension
+This is a joint appointment between KFMA SC and K-State Research and Extension

 1. Develop and maintain a relationship with membership of approximately 80 cooperating commercial farms